shingohu/flutter_h5pay/README.md

 ### Notice
 When payment completed or cancelled,on IOS, if need to return to the App,you must add target URL Types into the `Info.plist` file。

+For Exmalpe.
-For exmalpe.If you [referer](https://pay.weixin.qq.com/wiki/doc/api/H5.php?chapter=15_4 "referer")(申请H5支付时的授权域名) is `http://www.xx.com` ，In Android you can set this referer,but in ios you should set like this `www.xx.com:\\`，and add a URL Schemes of  `www.xx.com` into the `Info.plist` file.Please refer to this [article](https://juejin.im/post/5bc83676e51d450e4369b526 "article") for more details
+If you [referer](https://pay.weixin.qq.com/wiki/doc/api/H5.php?chapter=15_4 "referer")(申请H5支付时的授权域名) is `http://www.xx.com`
+In Android you can set this referer.
+In iOS you should set like this `www.xx.com:\\`，and add a URL Schemes of  `www.xx.com` into the `Info.plist` file.Please refer to this [article](https://juejin.im/post/5bc83676e51d450e4369b526 "article") for more details.